joomcode/redispipe/README.md

 Types accepted as command arguments: `nil`, `[]byte`, `string`, `int` (and all other integer types), `float64`, `float32`, `bool`.
-All arguments are converted to redis bulk strings as usual (ie string and bytes - as id; numbers - in decimal notation). `bool` converted as "0/1", `nil` converted to empty string.
+All arguments are converted to redis bulk strings as usual (ie string and bytes - as is; numbers - in decimal notation). `bool` converted as "0/1", `nil` converted to empty string.

 In difference to other redis packages, no custom types are used for request results.
 Results